 G.W.
 Frank Museum of History and Culture

 The popular local architect George William Frank, Jr. designed the Frank House in 1886 as a gift for his parents.
-Listed on the National Register of Historic Places, the Frank Museum was one of the first houses west of the Missouri River to be wired for electricity during its initial construction.
+Listed on the National Register of Historic Places, the Frank Museum was one of the first houses in the Great Plains to be wired for electricity during its initial construction.

-The house was purchased in 1907 by Ole and Georgiana Grothan, a husband and wife medical team who converted the house into the Grothan Elmwood Sanitarium.
 It was then sold to the state of Nebraska and became part of the Nebraska State Tuberculosis Hospital where it was used as living quarters for the hospital’s staff until 1971.
+All four levels of the mansion are open to the public.

 2504 9th Ave